The best way to get a feel for Denver Jewish Day School is to see it for yourself.

 Experience Denver Jewish Day School

 Denver Jewish Day School offers a variety of opportunities to experience life at our school.
 Prospective families are invited to join us at the following events:

-Prospective families with children ages five and under are invited to join us on Sunday, November 13, 2016 for a morning of play and learning.
-Get a taste of our Kindergarten experience, , meet with our kindergarten team and learn about the Denver Jewish Day School community.
-Register for the Kindergarten Preview here.
+Prospective families with children ages five and under are invited to join us for Sunday FUNday on, October 22, 2017.
+At this morning of play and learning, get a taste of our Kindergarten experience, , meet with our kindergarten team and learn about the Denver Jewish Day School community.
+Register for the Sunday FUNday here.

 Denver Jewish Day School presents Tiger Tales, a free monthly storytime program for children ages five and under (and their caregivers).
 Learning Hebrew?
-Join us for Sifriyat Pijama, our Hebrew-language story time.
+Join us for our Hebrew-language story time.
 Register here.

-Prospective families with students in grades six through 12 are invited to join us at our Upper Division Preview on Thursday, November 3, 2016.
-Get a taste of the Upper Division at Denver Jewish Day School as you tour the campus, observe classes, meet students and teachers, and get a feel for our amazing community.
-Register for the Upper Division Preview here.
+Prospective families with students in grades one through 12 are invited to join us at our Family Preview Day on November 10, 2017.
+Get a taste of the Denver Jewish Day School as you tour the campus, observe classes, meet students and teachers, and get a feel for our amazing community.
+Student are welcome and will have a parallel experience all their own!
+Register for the Family Preview Day here.